CEU-Economics-and-Business/ECBS-5146-Different-Shapes-of-Data/_extras/term1.md

 -	Delivery: Documentation **10 pts max**
 -	Reproducibility **10 pts max**

-Extra points **10 pts max** [Please explicitly highlight if you introduced something extra into your project]
+Extra points **10 pts max** [Please explicitly highlight in your documentation and code comments, if you introduced something extra into your project]
 - Triggers
 - Testing
 - Materialized Views